AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 Format: `findeligible BLOOD_TYPE...`

+* At least one blood type must be provided.
 * The search is case-insensitive. e.g. `O+` and `o+` will match the blood type of someone with blood type O+.
+* BLOOD_TYPE must be either O+, O-, A+, A-, B+, B-, AB+ or AB-.
 * Eligibility criteria are based on official guidelines.
-The donor’s date of birth and how long it has been since their last blood donation are both considered when determining an individual's eligibility.
+The donor's date of birth and how long it has been since their last blood donation are both considered when determining an individual's eligibility.

 Examples:
-To be added
+* `findeligible A+` returns all donors with blood type A+ who are currently eligible to donate.
+* `findeligible O+ A+ B+` returns all donors with blood type O+, A+, or B+ who are currently eligible to donate.

 ### Editing a donor: `edit`